-'Ireland's Eye' reporter Jim Fahy is unprepared for the sight that greets him when he reaches the top of a hill outside Charlestown in County Mayo, where he finds excavations for the approach to an airport in full swing.
+Reporter Jim Fahy is unprepared for the sight that greets him at the top of a hill outside Charlestown in County Mayo where excavations an airport are in full swing.

 The plans, for what could become a busy international airport, are the brainchild of Monsignor James Horan.
 He is not sure if the airport has planning permission, but he is ploughing ahead regardless.

 We’re building an airport, and I hope the Department of Transport doesn’t hear about it, now don’t tell them, and we’re going to have it built in a very, very short time...and we have no money, although we’re hoping to get it next week, or the week after.

 An incredulous Jim Fahy suggests the Monsignor is bluffing, but he insists he is sincere in his endeavours.
 Connacht needs an airport and it would help tackle unemployment in the region.
 A team of international aviation experts has recommended the building of such an airport for Connacht, but not exactly in such an unorthodox manner.